I-275 Widening from north of 38th Avenue N to north of 4th Street N 449109-1-52-01 & 444243-1-52-01

 - Howard Frankland Bridge between Pinellas and Hillsborough counties

-The new speed limit will be 55 MPH in both work zones.
+The new speed limit is 55 MPH in both work zones.
 The speed reduction will help ensure a consistent and clear speed for all drivers along the I-275 corridor throughout each project area.
 Please remember to slow down, stay alert, and drive safely through work zones.

 _______________________________________________